 bacterial infection that causes inflammation and a dangerous drop in blood

 pressure.
 If it’s not treated promptly with antibiotics, sepsis can be fatal.

 PLA drainage and surgery have a risk of spreading bacteria

 throughout your body.
 This may cause widespread infection or the formation of

 Bacteria released and spread throughout the body can cause:

-inner part of the eye which may lead to vision loss)
+inner part of the eye that may lead to vision loss

-PLA is a potentially life-threatening condition.
-Patients with symptoms should seek medical help immediately to avoid dangerous health complications.
-Prompt diagnosis and surgical treatment are important for a positive outlook.
+complications.
+Prompt diagnosis and surgical treatment are important for a